weissi/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 The most obvious question this proposal brings is why not fully statically link the program instead of statically link only the runtime libraries.
 Go is a good example for creating fully statically linked programs, contributing to its success in the server ecosystem at large.
 Swift offers a flag for this linking mode: `-Xswiftc -static-executable`, but in reality Swift's ability to create fully statically linked programs is constrained.
-First, Swift's dependency on Glibc (on Linux) makes it impossible given the nature of Glibc.
-Go chosen to implement its own version of libc which decouples it from the system well.
+This is mostly because today, Swift on Linux only supports GNU's libc (Glibc) and GNU's C++ standard library which do not support producing fully static binaries.
+A future direction could be to look into supporting the `musl libc` and LLVM's `libc++` which should be able to produce fully static binaries.
-Further, Swift's interoperability with C and system libraries make it difficult (impossible?) to create fully statically linked programs as the build system cannot _reliably_ unwind the dependency tree without information from the underlying dependency management system (e.g. yum, apt) which is often lacking.
+Further, Swift has good support to interoperate with C libraries installed on the system.
+Whilst that is a nice feature, it does make it difficult to create fully statically linked programs because it would be necessary to make sure each and every of these dependencies is available in a fully statically linked form with all the common dependencies being compatible.
+For example, it is not possible to link a binary that uses the `musl libc` with libaries that expect to be statically linked with Glibc.
 As Swift's ability to create fully statically linked programs improves, we should consider changing the default from `-Xswiftc -static-stdlib` to `-Xswiftc -static-executable`

 A more immediate future direction which would improve programs that need to use of FoundationXML and FoundationNetworking is to replace the system dependencies of these modules with native implementation.
 This is outside the scope of this proposal which focuses on SwiftPM's behavior.